kapouer/matchdom/README.md

 ## Internals

+### filter

+An array of strings

+### expression

+A parsed expression has properties:

+- path: array of strings
+- filters: array of filters
+- filter: index of current filter in filters

+and methods:

+- parse(str): parses str and populates this expression
+- clone(): return a new expression with the not-yet processed filters
+- toString(): the original expression with open and closing brackets
+- get(data, path): access data from path
+- get(data, path, root): access data or root data from path, save path
+- append(filter): a filter to the list
+- prepend(filter): a filter at current index
+- drop(): stop processing following filters, return true if there was any

 ### context

-- raw: the current value before being casted as a filter parameter
+- raw: the current value before coercion to a filter parameter
 - data: the data object available to expressions
-- path: the current path used to get current value from data
+- scope: shallow clone of the scope object passed to matchdom

-- src: initial place of expression (should not be changed by a filter)
+- src: initial place of expression, should be immutable
-- dest: target place of expression if dest.node is different than src.node, src.node is removed likewise for dest.attr and src.attr.
+- dest: target place of expression

-- expr: expression instance `this.get(this.data, this.path) == val`
+- expr: current expression being merged
-- cancel: boolean, cancels merging of expression
+- cancel: boolean, stops and cancels merge

-And methods:

-- write(str): updates node or attr value
-- read(): returns node or attr value
+Methods are not supposed to be called by other filters.

 ### place

-A place is an object with these properties related to where the expression sits:
+A `place` holds:

+- root: ancestor node
+- target: one of Place.TEXT, NODE, CONT, ATTR, TAG
-- node: node or text node
+- node: containing node
-- attr: attribute name (boolean attributes and DOMTokenList are supported)
+- attr: attribute name if any
-- tag: boolean wether the expression is in a tag name Since tag names are case-insensitive, the expression must work in lowercase, some filters cannot be used in tag names - it's usually avoidable.
-- root: the ancestor node passed to matchdom
+- text: text node, if any

+During merge, it also has:

-- hits: list of strings to process
+- hits: list of strings to write
-- index: the current index hits
+- index: current index in hits

-### expression

-A parsed expression has properties:

-- path (array of strings)
-- filters (array of {name, fn, params} objects where params is an array)
-- filter (index of current filter being applied in filters)

-and methods:

-- clone() return a new expression with the not-yet processed filters
-- toString() the original expression with open and closing brackets
-- get(data, path, save) get current value and update this.path is save is true
-- append(name, params=[]) a filter to the list
-- prepend(name, params=[]) a filter at current index
-- drop() stop processing following filters, return true if there was any
+And various methods to parse a range, extend to an ancestor, restrict to a node or attribute, write strings to the place, or read the current strings in place.

 ## core plugin